mlunacek/csdms_2016/README.md

 There are many recent additions to Python that make it an excellent programming language for data analysis.
 This tutorial has two goals:

-1. First, we'll discuss several of the recent Python modules for data analysis in the form of notebooks that provide hands-on exercises for manipulating and analyzing data using pandas, scikit-learn, cytoolz, dask, and several new visualization libraries.
+1. First, we discuss several of the recent Python modules for data analysis in the form of notebooks that provide hands-on exercises for manipulating and analyzing data using pandas, scikit-learn, cytoolz, dask, and several new visualization libraries.
 2. Second, we execute examples using the Jupyter notebook, a web-based interactive development environment that facilitates documentation, sharing, and remote execution.

 Together these tools create a powerful, new way to approach scientific workflows for data analysis.